Finnish conjugation

 Verbs in the Finnish language can be divided into six main groups depending on the stem type, both for formal analysis and for teaching the language to non-native speakers.
-All six types have the same set of personal endings, but the stems assume different suffixes and undergo (slightly) different changes when inflected.
+All six types have the same set of personal endings, but the stems assume different suffixes and undergo slightly different changes when inflected.

 The article on Finnish language grammar has more about verbs and other aspects of Finnish grammar.

 Tables of conjugation

-Tables of conjugation are given here for the regular verb, of type I puhua (to speak), as used in the formal, written language.
-Verb conjugation in the everyday spoken language is somewhat different.
+Tables of conjugation are given here for the regular type I verb, puhua (to speak), as used in the formal, written language.
+Verb conjugation in everyday spoken language is somewhat different.